 The medieval town is organized around 2 main squares.
 The Town square with the church of St Jacob:

-At the upper square the ambiance is a bit difference.
-The colorful houses are in better shape.
-It is a very enjoyable places to stroll.
+At the upper square the ambiance is a little different.
+The colorful houses are in better condition.
+It is a very enjoyable place to stroll.

 At one end is a 16th century house with a giant tree.
 It is called the Homan House, a civil manor which was restored in Gothic architectural style (and with some renaissance element) in the 16th century after the 1511 earthquake.
 You can see a stone with the date engraved.